West Virginia Dog Breeder Licensing Requirements

 Quick Summary

-West Virginia requires commercial dog breeders who keep 11 or more unsterilized dogs over age one for breeding to get a permit from their county commission.
-There are two classes of commercial breeders based on the number of dogs, with different rules for each class.
+West Virginia requires commercial dog breeders who keep 11 or more unsterilized dogs over the age of one year for breeding purposes to obtain a permit from their county commission under West Virginia Code Section 19-20-26.
+Breeders are classified as either Class I (11-30 dogs) or Class II (more than 30 dogs), with different requirements for each class.
+The county commission sets permit fees, which can be up to $250 annually for Class I facilities.

 License Required Yes (11+ breeding dogs)